-Once you’re a home-owner, you’ll be liable for property tax.
-When signing the deed of sale with your notary, you’ll pay it on a pro rata basis for the current year, and then annually to the tax authorities.
+Once you are a home-owner, you will be liable for property tax.
+Indeed, when signing the deed of sale with your notary, you will pay it on a pro rata basis for the current year, and then annually to the tax authorities.
 This is a local tax for the commune or the department.
 This tax includes the household waste tax, which is passed on to the tenant.

 Since 2018, a new system has been put in place to gradually phase out 80% of the population from having to pay this tax.

 You can already benefit from an abatement or relief depending on your lifestyle or the condition of your resources.